Arinji2/garconia/README.md

-# Monolithic Landing Page for Garconia
+# Monolithic Infrastructure for Garconia

-Welcome to the official monolithic landing page for [Garconia](https://www.garconia.net/)!
+Welcome to the official monolithic infrastructure repo for [Garconia](https://www.garconia.net/)!

 ---